 Pain operates on what the warehousing world calls a LIFO basis.
 Last in, first out.
 The pain that’s the least deeply embedded is the easiest to heal.

-The healing journey takes you down through the three layers or sources of pain—current-life, recent generational trauma and ancient ancestral trauma—roughly in that order, i.e. the order in which the pain became embedded in your DNA.
+The healing journey takes you down through the multiple layers or sources of trauma—current-life, recent generational trauma and older community, racial and ancestral trauma—roughly in that order, i.e. the order in which the pain became embedded in your DNA.